This script shall give you a basic idea of a simple hydraulic

 A hydraulic system consist of a hydraulic pump and motor.

-engine.
-The shaft of pump is connected to the engine shaft via reduction
+the main engine.
+The shaft of pump is connected to the engine shaft via

 With each revolution of your main engine, the hydraulic pump is brought